Transfinite Adams representability: Obstruction theory in triangulated categories

 \begin{proof}[Proof of Theorem \ref{uneq}] Let $(X_{*},P_{*})$ be a Postnikov system.
 Take a homotopy colimit as in \eqref{hcet}.
 We claim that $(\Hocolim_{n}X_{n},X_{*},P_{*})$ is a Postnikov resolution.
 Actually, it is only left to check that $S_{\alpha}(\Hocolim_{n}X_{n})=H_{0}S_{\alpha}(P_{*})$.
 By Lemma \ref{iso}, $S_{\alpha}\eqref{hcet2}$ can be identified with the endomorphism of

 which decomposes as the identity on the second factor and \eqref{split2} on the first factor, compare the proof of Proposition \ref{hocolimpostres}.
-Proceeding as in that proof, we deduce that the cokernel of $S_{\alpha}\eqref{hcet2}$ is $H_{0}S_{\alpha}(P_{*})$.
+There we also check that this endomorphism is a split monomorphism.
+Proceeding as in that proof, we deduce that the cokernel of the monomorphism $S_{\alpha}\eqref{hcet2}$ is $H_{0}S_{\alpha}(P_{*})$.
 This cokernel can also be identified with $S_{\alpha}(\Hocolim_{n}X_{n})$ by Lemma \ref{util}.
 This proves the claim and that $\Phi$ is surjective on objects.

 Let $(X,X_{*},P_{*})$ and $(Y,Y_{*},Q_{*})$ be Postnikov resolutions and $(\psi_{*},\varphi_{*})\colon(X_{*},P_{*})\r (Y_{*},Q_{*})$ a morphism of Postnikov systems.
 We choose exact triangles defining homotopy colimits as in Proposition~\ref{hocolimpostres}.
 The following commutative square of solid arrows can be extended to a triangle morphism